Airports in Pakistan

 Khuzdar Airport

 The distance between Khuzdar Airport and the city center in Balochistan, Pakistan, is 5 kilometers.
-There aren’t any planned flights going to or from the airport right now.
+There aren’t any planned flights to or from the airport right now.

 Mohenjo Daro Airport

 The third busiest airport in the province of Sindh is Moe-Jo-Daro Airport.
 It is next to the Moen-Jo-Daro civilization’s ruins, which date back 5,000 years, on the west bank of the Indus River.
 There are 28 kilometers between Moe-Jo-Daro Falls and Larkana.
-In 1967 construction on this airport first began.
-Its runway and terminal building were extended twice, in 1973 and 1996, respectively, to increase its LCN (strength) for B-737 operations.
+In 1967, construction at this airport began.
+Its runway and terminal building were extended twice, in 1973 and 1996, to increase its LCN (strength) for B-737 operations.
 There are 107 seats in the departure lounge, 24 in the arrival lounge, 25 in the state lounge, and 15 in the CIP lounge.
 Sixty-five staff members and four officers oversee the airport’s operations.

 Operating Flights: